MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 One of the typical errors is the invalidity of the IP-HTTPS certificate installed on the Direct Access Server.

-IPsec: Not working properly
+> IPsec: Not working properly

-Error:
 > There is no valid certificate to be used by Ipsec which chains to the root/intermediate certificate configured to be used by Ipsec in the DirectAccess configuration.

-### Causes
+### Cause

-The certificate has not been installed or is not valid.
+This issue occurs because the certificate has not been installed or is not valid.

 ### Resolution

-Please ensure that a valid certificate is present in the machine store and DA server is configured to use the corresponding root certificate.
-The valid certificate must satisfy the following:

-- Should not be expired.
-- Should have a private key.
-- Should be configured to be used for client authentication.
-- Should chain to the configured root/intermediate cert.

 To fix this error we need to make sure that the iphttps certificate (Or machine certificate) on the client has not expired and its meets the criteria mentioned below:

 - Should not be expired.
 - Should have a private key.